Swan maiden: Alternate openings

-Romanian folklorist Marcu Beza drew attention to two other introductory episodes: (1) seven white birds steal the golden apples from a tree in the king's garden (an episode similar to German The Golden Bird), or, alternatively, they come and trample the fields; (2) the hero receives a key and, against his master's wishes, opens a forbidden chamber, where the bird maidens are bathing.
+Romanian folklorist Marcu Beza drew attention to two other introductory episodes: (1) seven white birds steal the golden apples from a tree in the king's garden (an episode similar to German The Golden Bird), or they come and trample the fields; (2) the hero receives a key and, against his master's wishes, opens a forbidden chamber, where the bird maidens are bathing.

-Researcher Barbara Fass Leavy noted a variation of the first opening episode - described above -, which occurs in Scandinavian tales: a man's third or only son stands guard on his father's fields at night to discover what has been trampling his father's fields, and sees three maidens dancing in a meadow.
+Researcher Barbara Fass Leavy noted a variation of the first opening episode described above, which occurs in Scandinavian tales: a man's third or only son stands guard on his father's fields at night to discover what has been trampling them; he sees three maidens dancing in a meadow.

 As for the second episode, it may be known as "The Forbidden Chamber", in folkloristic works.
 Edwin Sidney Hartland indicated the occurrence of the second opening episode in tales from Arabic folklore.

 Alternative endings

 In some versions, although the children may grieve her, she does not take them with her.